 The United Nations Academic Impact and MCN present the Millennium Fellowship.
 This semester-long leadership development program takes place on selected campuses worldwide, convening, challenging, and celebrating student leadership that advances the Sustainable Development Goals.

 If a campus hub is selected at your institution, your Millennium Fellows will receive training, connections, and recognition at no cost to your institution or Fellows.
 We encourage you to share this content with your student leaders.
-The application for the Class of 2019 is open now through May 31st (early applications strongly encouraged due to rolling admissions).
+The application for the Class of 2020 is now open (early applications strongly encouraged due to rolling admissions).

 Academic institutions in every region of the world have benefited from this program - see campus press here.
 Millennium Fellows have earned the Rhodes Scholarship and won an Academy Award.
 This is an extraordinary movement of social impact leaders committed to making the Sustainable Development Goals reality by 2030.
 You will find answers to specific questions below.

 Becker College, MA, USA